bkesterbyld/maroon-potato/src/pages/index.md

           Siloed customer data creates both missed revenue opportunities and privacy liabilities.
 Above can aggregate and act on real-time customer data from far-flung sources.
-Then it can securely syndicate data sets to stakeholders and app builders in your company.
+Then it can securely syndicate data sets to business and developer users in your company.
         content_align: left
         actions: []
         actions_align: left